 - Regulations are written as minimum performance standards.

-- Assure safety in design, construction, inspection, testing, operation, and maintenance of pipeline facilities and in the sitting, construction, operation, and maintenance of LNG facilities.
+- Assure safety in design, construction, inspection, testing, operation, and maintenance of pipeline, underground storage, and liquified natural gas (LNG) facilities.

-- Set out parameters for administering the pipeline safety program.
+- Set out parameters for administering the safety programs.

 - Delineate requirements for onshore oil pipeline response plans.